essoca/tyding-data/README.md

 "CodeBook.md":

 Gives a detailed explanation of the variables, the data, and the transformations performed by the above script to tidy the data set.

-"tidy_data.csv":

-A table with the tidy data set.